top of page

 Reapplication to a Tilapia Farmer

 Since our focus is to reapply learning to real-world applications, we are partnering with a local "self-taught" tilapia farmer to demonstrate intensive aquaculture techniques.
-We will demonstrate aeration and the solar power system in Randolfo Lemus' ponds in 2022.
-We believe this will enable him to increase his yield by up to 300%.
+We demonstrated both the effects of aeration and the solar power system in Randolfo Lemus' ponds in a full grow-out season in early 2022.
+In the test pond, observed yield was 330% higher than the farmer's prior yields in that same pond.

 Other Projects